-Nontoxic food wrap (optional)
+Nontoxic food wrap (do not use plastic!)

 Fill the glass bowl with about 1 quart of vinegar.
-Cut large pieces of heavy brown paper (grocery store bags work great) or bamboo paper towels (not regular paper towels!) and fold them them over several times into strips.
+Cut large pieces of heavy brown paper (grocery store bags work great) or bamboo paper towels (not regular paper towels!) and fold them over several times into strips.
 Each strip should be about 5 inches wide and 15 inches long.